nicolay-r/sentiment-erc-research/README.md

 ![](https://img.shields.io/badge/Scikit-learn-0.19.1-yellowgreen.svg)

 This project is a collection of researches related to **sentiment attitudes extraction**.
 Given a mass media russian news articles and list of marked named entities in it, we may predict a sentiment attitudes -- pos/neg relations between entities.
 Each attitude could be classified as follows: positive, negative, or neutral.
-Having a train and test collections of [inosmi.ru](https://inosmi.ru) news as a part of 'data.zip' collection, we might applly and compare a different (feature based) machine learning approaches, such as svm, nb, rf, knn.
+Having RuSentRel collection, we apply and compare a different (feature based) machine learning approaches, such as svm, nb, rf, knn.

 Being applyed for unlabeled articles (test collections), we interested only in non neutral attitudes.
 As a result, we extract positive and negative attitudes